cqlyj/VSkill/WORKINGLOGS/WORKINGLOGV2.md

 - [ ] **[G-2]** Two functions in the `Staking` contract perform the same task, wasting gas.
 - [x] **[G-3]** Double checks in `Verifier::_earnRewardsOrGetPenalized` function result in unnecessary gas consumption.
 - [ ] **[G-4]** Repeated computation of `Verifier::keccak256(abi.encodePacked(evidenceIpfsHash))` wastes gas.

+---

+### 2024/12/17

+**Plan for version 2**

+- This version should first solve those issues that are of high severity.
+- We will add the zksync chain and other chains like polygon, avalanche, and arbitrum...
+- We will separate the contracts instead of inheriting them.
+- We will conduct another more verbose audit including fuzzing and symbolic execution.
+- We will make a bunch of changes to the structure!!!
+  - The main actors are the verifiers and the users. => Two separate contracts working together.
+  - cross-chain features can be considered.
+That is, the user can use the same NFT on different chains. => maybe leave to version 3.
+- We will write a bunch of scripts to make the deployment process more automated.

+**What did I do today**

+- Update the checklist of issues.
+- Using OracleLib library for to ensure the price feed stability.